pastly/bm/README.md

 # Help and Documentation

-See [the Wiki][wiki] for more usage information.
+See [the wiki][wiki] for more usage information.
 You may also enjoy the [configuration][conf], [options][opts], and [advanced configuration][advconf] pages.